Vein Illumination in Sclerotherapy

 Varicose and spider veins are not at all uncommon; in fact, 50 to 55 percent of women and 40 to 45 percent of men suffer from some type of vein problem, according to the U.S. Department of Health and Human Services Office on Women’s Health.
 Having sclerotherapy for cosmetic purposes is a very common treatment option.
 If you’d rather try out products that you can find in-store, to see if they can help improve the appearance before seeking medical assistance, it may be worth checking out these varikosette reviews (or varikosette opiniones as they’d say in Spain) for more information, especially as skincare can be hit or miss, but hopefully you find a way to relieve the pain soon.

 There are other reasons for choosing to have sclerotherapy for unsightly veins.
 Large and small varicose veins and spider veins cause physical problems for many people.
 These include pain, burning, swelling and night cramps.
 The treatment provides relief and using vein illumination in sclerotherapy procedures helps physicians identify and treat varicose and spider veins more effectively.

 Sclerotherapy is Effective in Treating Varicose Veins

 If you’re not familiar with sclerotherapy, it is the removal of varicose veins and spider veins through the injection of a safe sclerosing solution directly into each vein.
+It’s a common process and can be found at most skin clinics like Rejuveination.
 The purpose of the solution is to destroy the vein.
 It does this by irritating the vein line and causing it to swell.
 This cuts off the flow of blood to the vein.
 The result is that the vein shrinks and is naturally absorbed into the surrounding tissue.
 In most cases, the veins completely disappear.
 The absorption time varies from a few days to a few weeks, depending on the size of the varicose or spider vein.